Generative Design and 3D Printing: The Manufacturing of Tomorrow

 Lastly, generative design approaches can be computationally intensive and require powerful computing capabilities of the hardware.
 However, more and more companies offer generative design software that leverages cloud computing, eliminating the need to invest in expensive hardware.

-Examples of generative design software for 3D printing
+Generative design software solutions for 3D printing

 While the market for generative design software is new, there are already a number of software packages available for both additive and subtractive manufacturing.
 In this section, we’ll take a look at some of the most promising offerings in generative design for 3D printing.